Hever to Tonbridge walk

 2 out of 10.

 This is not an original walk, as it simply follows the published route of the Eden Valley Walk (EVW).
-It is primarily intended for walkers who want to complete this waymarked trail after doing the first part in this walk's companion, the Edenbridge Town to Hever walk (#344).
+It is primarily intended for walkers who want to complete this waymarked trail after doing the first leg in this walk's companion, the Edenbridge Figure-of-8 walk (the EVW option, #344b).
 Much of its route will be familiar to regular SWC walkers: there are large chunks of the Hever to Leigh walk (1–19) and the Leigh Circular walk (#92a), as well as (in the reverse direction) the Cowden to Hever walk (#78″) and the Tonbridge to Penshurst walk (#235).

 The River Eden flows into the Medway outside Penshurst and the second half of this walk follows the course of this larger river, with some variations from the route of Walk #235 through Haysden Country Park and into Tonbridge (pronounced Tunbridge: see Walk Notes).
 The walk passes the impressive remains of Tonbridge Castle and leads into the Medway Valley Walk at the town's ‘Big Bridge’, from where it is a short walk along the High Street to the station.

-In effect the options in this walk and its companion allow the full Eden Valley Walk to be completed in either one, two or three stages: a long walk of 29 km, two mid-length walks of 16-18 km or three short walks of 12½ km.
+In effect the options in this walk and its companion allow the full Eden Valley Walk to be completed as either one long walk of 29 km, two mid-length walks or three short walks of 12½ km.

-Hever is on the Oxted–Uckfield line, which has an hourly Southern service from London Bridge taking 42 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).
-Tonbridge is on the Southeastern main line from Charing Cross, with four to six fast trains an hour taking 40-45 minutes.
-The two Short Walks make use of the Redhill–Tonbridge branch line, which has an hourly Southern service between those two stations.
+Hever is on Southern's Oxted–Uckfield line, which has an hourly off-peak service from London Bridge taking 42 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).
+Tonbridge is on the South Eastern main line from Charing Cross, with around four fast trains an hour taking 40-45 minutes.
+The two Short Walks make use of the Redhill–Tonbridge branch line, which has an hourly off-peak Southern service between those two stations.

-There is no guarantee that any return ticket will be accepted on both the outward and return legs, but the suggested ticket is a return to Leigh (Kent)† (as advised for the Hever to Leigh walk).
-This is valid for travel from London via either Redhill or Tonbridge, so it will be accepted for the return leg on Southeastern services.
+There is no guarantee that any return ticket will be accepted on both the outward and return legs, but the suggested ticket is an “Any Permitted” return to Leigh (Kent)† (as advised for the Hever to Leigh walk).
+This is valid for travel from London via Redhill or Tonbridge, so it will be accepted for the return leg on South Eastern services.
 And as Edenbridge is on the Redhill–Tonbridge line a Leigh ticket is arguably also valid to Edenbridge Town, since tickets to the two Edenbridge stations are interchangeable.
-In theory you might be required to buy a one-stop extension but in practice on-board Southern staff have always accepted a Leigh ticket on the outward leg to Hever.
+In theory you should also have a one-stop extension to Hever, but in practice on-board Southern staff have always accepted a Leigh ticket on the outward leg.

 † Or a return to Penshurst if finishing there, but the comments about the ticket's validity are the same as for Leigh and the fare from London is the same, so it probably makes no difference.